stuartellis/stuartellis-site-hugo/content/articles/windows-golang-setup.md

 Atom has a built-in update system.
 It will automatically display a message when you should update either the editor, or one of the packages that you have installed.

+To upgrade Buffalo, enter this command in a PowerShell window:

+    go get -u -v github.com/gobuffalo/buffalo/...

+The *-u* option means that if you already have a copy of Buffalo, it will be upgraded.